Ahouahounko/ahouahounko/README.md

 # Data Scientist, Statistician, AI/ML Engineer & YouTuber

 Hello, I'm **Ahouahounko Télesphore Guidjime Adinsi**, a passionate Data Scientist and AI/ML Engineer with over three years of experience in the data field.
-I specialize in Machine Learning, Deep Learning, Natural Language Processing, and Generative AI using Large Language Models.
+I specialize in Machine learning, Deep learning, Natural Language Processing, and Generative AI using Large Language Models(LLMs).
+I am proficient in developing advanced statistical models and data-driven solutions to enhance business operations, skilled in a wide range of technologies including Python, R, SQL, SAS and big data platforms.

 ## 🚀 About Me

 👨‍💻 I'm currently open to opportunities where I can contribute and further develop my skills in Data Science and AI.
 My recent projects involve deployment of open-source LLMs, fine-tuning models, and developing advanced chatbots using technologies such as Python, R, C/C++, TensorFlow, PyTorch, and various cloud platforms (AWS, GCP, Azure).

-## 🎯 About Me

-With almost 3 years in the field of Data Science, I specialize in machine learning, deep learning, and generative AI.
-I am proficient in developing advanced statistical models and data-driven solutions to enhance business operations, skilled in a wide range of technologies including Python, R, SQL, and big data platforms.

 ---